Lease Accounting as per US GAAP ASC 842-Examples, Case Study

 Initial Measurement – Lessee Accounting

 At lease commencement, the lessee recognizes a lease liability measured at the present value of future lease payments discounted using the interest rate implicit in the lease or the lessee’s incremental borrowing rate.
 A right-of-use asset is recognized simultaneously and equals the lease liability adjusted for initial direct costs, prepaid lease payments, and lease incentives received.
-Initial measurement for operating and financial lease is same.
+Initial measurement for operating and finance leases is the same.

 Practical Example – Operating Lease Initial Recognition under ASC 842

-This entry is exact same whether lease is operating or finance.
+This entry is the same whether the lease is operating or finance.

 Example 1 – Operating Lease Accounting (Lessee)